 I have joined the Marketing Stream of the School of Business in 2012.
 Here, in Nipissing University, I teach courses in consumer behaviour, marketing, advertising, social marketing, international marketing, and innovative approaches in marketing.
 My practical experience in Armenian, American, and international companies has provided me with a broad view and perspective that has proven to be useful in tailoring course materials.
-I have also taught different marketing courses at Carleton University, Laurentian University and Vilnius University (Lithuania).
-I am also currently holding an Adjunct Professor at Carleton University.
+I have also taught different marketing courses at Carleton University, Laurentian University, Vilnius University (Lithuania), and American University of Armenia (Armenia).
+I am also currently holding an Adjunct Research Professor at Carleton University.

 My main research focus is around the issues of country image and consumer behavior, specifically around sport mega-events.
 My interest in consumer behaviour, however, extends to other areas such as adolescents’/children’s influence on parental purchasing decision-making process, the effect of country image on perception of partner trustworthiness in an international business setting, and the effects of country-of-origin on perception of wine (wine marketing).
 I am also exploring the topics of eco-tourism, tourism destination, immigrant housing, and organic produce purchasing behaviour.
 My publications could be found in a number of marketing journals including Journal of Strategic Marketing, Journal of Sport Management, International Journal of Sport Management and Marketing, and International Journal of Wine Business Research.